liuxin0824/BCV-LR-discrete/README.md

 |Drawer-open|**0.92 ± 0.12**|0.13 ± 0.09|0.00 ± 0.00||1|
 |Faucet-close|**0.98 ± 0.04**|0.00 ± 0.00|0.50 ± 0.28||1|
 |Mean SR|**0.84**|0.07|0.16||1|
 ___
+We hope these revisions will meet your expectations, and we would be most grateful if you could consider raising your score.

 [1]Learning Video-Conditioned Policy on Unlabelled Data with Joint Embedding Predictive Transformer.ICLR25 [2]Become a Proficient Player with Limited Data through Watching Pure Videos.ICLR23 [3]Mastering Atari Games with Limited Data.Neurips21